 Consider using photo stacking technique

 Professional macro photographers use focus stacking technique to get all the subject elements in focus.
 Because the depth of field can be so thin that it is virtually impossible to get enough of the subject in focus in a single image.
-Focus stacking technique is taking several images of the flower, with each image focused on a slightly different part of the flower, then stacking all the images together by using special software to create a single image that is mostly or completely in focus.
+The focus stacking technique is taking several images of the flower, with each image focused on a slightly different part of the flower, then stacking all the images together by using special software to create a single image that is mostly or completely in focus.

 Try HDR technique

 The digital sensors in today’s cameras have a limited ‘dynamic range’.
 This means that they are only capable of capturing fine detail within a certain range of brightness levels.
 In these situations, photographers sometimes take a series of bracketed images at different exposure values and blend them into a single image in post-processing.
 This is called high dynamic range, or HDR photography.
 Many modern cameras have an Automatic Exposure Bracketing (AEB) that allows you to take 3, 5, 7, or even 9 images at different exposure values.
 In post-processing, use HDR software to combine and blend the images and get the final photo.

 To correctly use the above mentioned two techniques (HDR and focus stacking), and getting final amazing results, you should make sure that the subject doesn’t move at all (because of the wind), even a very small movement will ruin the result.
 I recommend using these techniques in flower photography in a studio environment or in a greenhouse.

 Thanks for reading the article, hope you enjoy it and found it useful to you.
 If you have any questions, drop it down in the box below and I’ll answer it as soon as possible.